-When Justice O’Connor retired from the Supreme Court in 2006 after nearly 25 years on the bench, her exemplary career was already the embodiment of civic engagement.
+When Justice O’Connor retired from the Supreme Court in 2006 after nearly 25 years on the federal bench, her exemplary career was already the embodiment of civic engagement.
 An aspiring cattle rancher as a child, Justice O’Connor forged a legal career at a time when few women did, and served in all three branches of Arizona state government.

 But, she wasn’t done yet.

 Over the course of her career, Justice O’Connor grew concerned about a growing lack of understanding about our system of government and the disengagement that inevitably follows.
-She discovered that civic education had been disappearing from curricula across the country for decades.
-Where it was taught, it was often dry and uninspiring.
+Justice O’Connor founded iCivics in 2009 with the goal of transforming civic education through innovative, engaging games and resources.